 Removal of children from Illinois occurs when the custodial parent wishes to move to another state with the parties’ children.
 If there is no agreement between the parents, then the parent wishing to remove the children from Illinois must file a formal Petition with the Court.
 The standard for removal cases is that the custodial parent (the one wishing to move with the children) must prove that the proposed move is in “the best interests” of the children.
 The custodial parent, therefore, carries the burden of proving that the move is best for the children.
 Because removal cases can be very contentious, it is very important that you have an aggressive and dedicated Chicago child custody attorney representing you and your children’s best interests.
-At the Taradash Group, P.C., we zealously represent either party to a removal action and have the experience and dedication necessary to handle your removal case.Removal Factors
+At Taradash Given, P.C., we zealously represent either party to a removal action and have the experience and dedication necessary to handle your removal case.Removal Factors

 As soon as one parent files for a divorce in Illinois, there is an automatic restraining Order which prohibits both parents from removing the children from Illinois.
 This allows for both parents to be secure that neither will abduct the children.